avrilcoghlan/LittleBookofRBioinformatics/src/chapter11.rst

 Finding the names of vertices in graphs for protein-protein interaction data in R
 ---------------------------------------------------------------------------------

-The "graph" R library contains many functions for analysing graph data in R. For example, the nodes() function from the graph library can be used to retrieve the names of the vertices (nodes) in the graph.
+The "graph" R package contains many functions for analysing graph data in R. For example, the nodes() function from the graph package can be used to retrieve the names of the vertices (nodes) in the graph.
 For example, we can retrive the names of the vertices in the litG graph, and store them in a vector "mynodes", by typing:

 ::

-    > library("graph")        # Load the graph library
+    > library("graph")        # Load the graph package
     > mynodes <- nodes(litG)  # Retrieve the names of the vertices in the litG graph

 We can then print the names of the first 10 vertices in the litG